Stress and stress management

 Rest on weekends

 Relax after a hard week.
 Remember that in all cultures is inscribed that weekends are for rest.
-In our culture's most important document - the Bible - says the Third Commandment: "Six days shall work be done, but the seventh day you shall have the day off, the Lord's Sabbath of rest.
-Anyone who do any work that day will be killed, "promises (and threatens) God.
+In for example the Bible - it says in the Third Commandment: "Six days shall work be done, but the seventh day you shall have the day off, the Lord's Sabbath of rest."
 Those who tire themselves out as much over the weekend as during the week are risk full candidates for a health breakdown due to stress.
 We call them "preburnouts".

 Sustainable lifestyle habits